-The Manson Family — including Charles Manson and his young, loyal disciples — is thought to have carried out some 35 killings.
+The Manson Family — including Manson and his young, loyal disciples — is thought to have carried out some 35 killings.
 Most of their cases were never tried, in part for lack of evidence.
 The perpetrators had also already been sentenced to life for the killings of five victims on August 9, 1969 (Tate; writer Wojciech Frykowski; his partner, coffee bean heiress Abigail Folger; celebrity hairstylist Jay Sebring; and the home's caretaker, William Garretson) and two more victims on August 10, 1969 (wealthy supermarket executive Leno LaBianca and his wife, Rosemary).

 In August 1969, Manson gathered a group of his most loyal Family followers to carry out his massacre among Hollywood's elite and "beautiful people."
 The first of Manson’s victims was murdered at the home Polanski had rented, located at 10050 Cielo Drive in Benedict Canyon, an area just north of Beverly Hills.
 Polanski was away in London shooting a film., and the four victims had just returned home from dinner at the time of the murder.

 While Manson himself took no part in the actual killings, he directed four of his most obedient followers — Charles "Tex" Watson, Susan Atkins, Patricia Krenwinkel and Linda Kasabian — to the address and directed them to kill everyone.
 According to one of the Family member's statements, the Polanski household had been targeted because it represented the showbiz world that had rejected Manson.